 The primary responsibility of the Trust is to replace part of lost income of workers in Ghana due to Old Age, Invalidity or Death of a member where dependants receive lump sum payment.
 It is also responsible for the payment of Emigration benefit to a non-Ghanaian member who is leaving Ghana permanently.

-The Pension Scheme as administered by SSNIT has a registered membership of over 1,471, 564 million as at June 2018 with over 190,079 pensioners who regularly receive their monthly pensions from SSNIT.
+The Pension Scheme as administered by SSNIT has an active membership of over 1,622,748 million as at December, 2019 with over 208,753 pensioners who regularly receive their monthly pensions from SSNIT.

 SSNIT is governed by the National Pensions Act 2008, (Act 766) which has a contributory 3-tier Pension Scheme with SSNIT operating the mandatory First-Tier Scheme.
 It is also governed by PNDC Law 247

 The contribution rates and distribution under Act 766 and PNDC Law 247